bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 long_title = "Migration Guide: 0.7 to 0.8"
 +++

+Before migrating make sure to run `rustup update`

+Bevy relies heavily on improvements in the Rust language and compiler.
+As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.

 <!-- Github filter used to find the relevant PRs "is:pr label:C-Breaking-Change closed:>2022-04-15 [Merged by Bors]" -->

 ### [Camera Driven Rendering](https://github.com/bevyengine/bevy/pull/4745)